floodyberry/poly1305-opt/README.md

 SSE2, AVX, and AVX2 versions of the one-shot version `poly1305_auth` will revert to the x86-64 compatible version if the number of bytes is below a certain threshhold.

+The x86-64 compatible version is _only_ included for short messages.
+It is thoroughly beaten by SIMD versions above 64-128 bytes.

 ## ARM ##

 * ARMv6: [blake2b\_armv6](app/extensions/blake2b/blake2b_armv6-32.inc)